 Xen Kria SOM Starter Kits Support

 Xen is a free and open-source hypervisor, providing services that allow multiple computer operating systems to execute on the same computer hardware concurrently.
-The 2023.2 Kria Starter Kit Petalinux BSP as well as Yocto contains support for XEN.
-AMD specific details about XEN hypervisor can be found on its wiki page.
+The 2023.2 Kria Starter Kit Petalinux BSP as well as Yocto contains support for Xen.
+AMD specific details about XEN hypervisor can be found on this Wiki page.

 Prerequisites